SpinachR/research_ideas/README.md

 9. Conditional Image-to-Image Translation: assume the image inderits some domain-specific features and domain-independent features
 10. Semi-parametric Image Synthesis: combines the complementary strengths of parametric and non parametric techniques.

+11. Image Synthesis with Semantic Region-Adaptive Normalization (**SEAN normalization**)
+    Control the layout of the generated image using a segmentation mask that has labels for each semantic region and 'add' realistic styles to each region according to their labels.
+SPADE does not allow using a different style input image for each region individually, SEAN accepts one style image per region (or per region instance) as input.
+    Inserting style information only in the beginning of a network is not a good architecture choice.
+Higher quality results can be obtained if style information is injected as normalization parameters in multiple layers in the network.
+    The spatially varying normalization parameters are dependent on the segmentation mask as well as the style input images.
+    Style can be encoded in three places: 1) statistics of image features; 2) neural network weights; 3) parameters of a network normalization layers.
+    Need input both segmentation maps and style images.
+They won't be paired.

 # Multi-label classification